fanoframework/fanoframework.github.io/working-with-router/index.md

 ## <a name="getting-route-argument"></a>Getting route argument

-Third parameter of `handleRequest()` method of `IRequestHandler` interface gives instance of `IRouteArgsReader` interface to allow application to retrieve route argument.
+Third parameter of `handleRequest()` method of `IRequestHandler` interface gives instance of `IRouteArgsReader` interface to allow application to retrieve route arguments.

 If you have route pattern `/myroute/{name}` and you access route via URl `http://example.com/myroute/john` then you can get value of `name` parameter as follows